-Your brand can grow every time you help your customer save time.
+Your brand can grow every time you help your customers save time.

 Design banner ads with Bannersnack

-Think about this: banner ads are visual marketing that act like a traditional print ad.
-The only difference is that you can click on them and get more information, or it can raise raise awareness.
+Think about this: banner ads are visual marketing acting as a traditional print ad.
+The only difference is that you can click on them and get more information, or it can raise awareness.

 There’s technically no difference between a banner ad on the New York Times, some local blogger, or the last sponsored post in your timeline.
 They are the same content, what differs is the audience.